Changes to student fees & payment for 2015/16

 How do I know how much to pay?

-When you receive your Fee Invoice, please pay careful attention to the fees due date.
+Please pay careful attention to the fee deadline.
 St. Lawrence College has several fee payment options (below) for you to choose from.
-To retain your offer of a seat, you must pay your fees or make fee payment arrangements by the due date.
-You do not have a seat in a program until you have met your payment obligations.
+To retain your offer of a seat, you must pay your $500 Tuition Fee Deposit or make fee payment arrangements by the applicable due date.
+You will not have a seat in a program until you have met your payment obligations.

 - You may set up web or telephone banking through your personal bank to pay your tuition.
-Your SLC tuition banking account number is located on your copy of the Fee Invoice.
-All payments must be received by St. Lawrence College by the due date/s shown on the Fee Invoice .
-You must allow sufficient time for your bank to forward your payment to us by the due date (typically 5-7 business days).
+(All payments must be received by St. Lawrence College by the deadline.
+Please allow sufficient time for your bank to forward your payment to us by the due date,typically 3-5 business days.)
+If choosing this option your payee account number is your seven-digit SLC ID number preceded by the letter "S", i.e, S1234567

 - You may also pay by bank draft, money order or certified cheque.

-What happens if I pay my full time tuition late?
+What happens if I pay my tuition deposit or balance of tuition late?

 Your offer may be cancelled!
-All new applicants and returning students (particularly in high demand/oversubscribed programs) risk losing their seat if payment is not received by the applicable due date of July 4, 2013.
+All new applicants and returning students (particularly in high demand/oversubscribed programs) risk losing their seat if payment is not received by the applicable non-refundable tuition deposit deadline.

 Can I set up a payment plan to pay my tuition?

 St. Lawrence College understands that there will be a few exceptional cases where students will not be able to meet the standard payment requirements.
-If you are not eligible for OSAP or government funding and are having financial difficulty you may discuss with a Financial Aid Officer your eligibility for a payment plan arrangement.
-You must complete the Student Tuition Payment Plan form and hand in any supporting documents along with the form to the Financial Aid Office before the tuition due date shown on your Fee Invoice.
+If you are not eligible for OSAP or government funding and are having financial difficulty, you may discuss your eligibility for a payment plan arrangement with our Student Accounts Receivable Clerk.
+You must complete the Student Tuition Payment Plan form and hand in any supporting documents along with the form five days before the tuition due date.
 Your application will be reviewed within three business days and you will be contacted with the decision.
 If you are approved you will be required to sign a Tuition Payment Agreement which outlines the details of your payment schedule and obligations.
+More information - click here.

 What if I am a sponsored student?

 An authorization letter on official letterhead is required in order for St. Lawrence College to bill your sponsor directly.
 The letter must include the amount being sponsored, the program of study, the name(s) and student number(s) of the student(s) being sponsored as well as an explanation of any items not covered by the sponsor.
 If the sponsor is not covering all tuition and compulsory ancillary fees it is the responsibility of the student(s) to pay any outstanding charges.
-This letter must be presented to the Academic School listed on your Fee Invoice before the due date indicated on the Fee Invoice.
+This letter must be presented to your Academic School in Kingston, or Student Services in Brockville and Cornwall before the Tuition Deposit due date.

 What other costs will there be to attend college?